-Khatib has published seven books, including Image Politics in the Middle East: The Role of the Visual in Political Struggle (I. B. Tauris, 2013) and Taking to the Streets: The Transformation of Arab Activism (co-edited with Ellen Lust, Johns Hopkins University Press, 2014).
-She has co-written, with Dina Matar and Atef Alshaer, The Hizbullah Phenomenon: Politics and Communication (Hurst/Oxford University Press, 2014).
-She is the author of two monographs on cinema: Filming the Modern Middle East: Politics in the Cinemas of Hollywood and the Arab World (I. B. Tauris, 2006) and Lebanese Cinema: Imagining the Civil War and Beyond (I. B. Tauris, 2008).
+Khatib has published seven books, including Image Politics in the Middle East: The Role of the Visual in Political Struggle (I. B. Tauris, 2013), Taking to the Streets: The Transformation of Arab Activism (co-edited with Ellen Lust, Johns Hopkins University Press, 2014), and The Hizbullah Phenomenon: Politics and Communication (co-authored with Dina Matar and Atef Alshaer, Hurst/Oxford University Press, 2014).
+Her published research articles include “The Islamic State’s Strategy: Lasting and Expanding” (published by the Carnegie Endowment for International Peace), “Qatar’s Foreign Policy: The Limits of Pragmatism” (published in International Affairs), and “Hizbullah’s Political Strategy” (published in Survival).

 Prior to joining the academic field, Khatib worked in broadcast journalism in Lebanon.